oeg-upm/ya2ro/README.md

 Once you have a valid yalm (proyect or paper) is time to run ya2ro.

-### Create machine and human readeble content
+### Create machine and human readable content

-Is possible to process batches of yalms at the same time, to do that just specify as input a folder with all the yalms inside.
+It is possible to process batches of yalms at the same time, to do that just specify as input a folder with all the yalms inside.

 ##### Simple execution: